Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Abstract

 \section{Abstract}

-Vandermonde matrices are usually exponentially ill-conditioned and often result in unstable approximations.
+{Vandermonde matrices are usually exponentially ill-conditioned and often result in unstable approximations.
 In this paper, we introduce and analyze the \textit{multivariate Vandermonde with Arnoldi (V+A) method}, which is based on least-squares approximation together with a Stieltjes orthogonalization process, for approximating continuous, multivariate functions on $d$-dimensional irregular domains.
-The V+A method addresses the ill-conditioning of the Vandermonde approximation by creating a set of discrete orthogonal basis with respect to a discrete measure.
-The V+A method is simple and general.
-It relies only on the sample points from the domain and requires no prior knowledge of the domain.
-In this paper, we first analyze the sample complexity of the V+A approximation.
-In particular, we show that, for a large class of domains, the V+A method gives a well-conditioned and near-optimal $N$-dimensional least-squares approximation using $M=\mathcal{O}(N^2)$ equispaced sample points or $M=\mathcal{O}(N^2\log N)$ random sample points, independently of $d$.
-We also give a comprehensive analysis of the error estimates and rate of convergence of the V+A approximation.
-Based on the multivariate V+A approximation, we propose a new variant of the weighted V+A least-squares algorithm that uses only $M=\mathcal{O}(N\log N)$ sample points to give a near-optimal approximation.
-Our numerical results confirm that the (weighted) V+A method gives a more accurate approximation than the standard orthogonalization method for high-degree approximation using the Vandermonde matrix. \\*[2mm] {\bf Keywords:} least-squares, Vandermonde matrix, Arnoldi, polyval, polyfit, ill-conditioning, sample complexity, near-optimal sampling
+The V+A method addresses the ill-conditioning of the Vandermonde approximation by creating a set of discrete orthogonal bases with respect to a discrete measure.
+The V+A method is simple and general, relying only on the domain's sample points.
+This paper analyzes the sample complexity of {the least-squares approximation that uses the V+A method}.
+We show that, for a large class of domains, this approximation gives a well-conditioned and near-optimal $N$-dimensional least-squares approximation using $M=\O(N^2)$ equispaced sample points or $M=\O(N^2\log N)$ random sample points, independently of $d$.
+We provide a comprehensive analysis of the error estimates and the rate of convergence of the least-squares approximation that uses the V+A method.
+Based on the multivariate V+A techniques, we propose a new variant of the weighted V+A least-squares algorithm that uses only $M=\O(N\log N)$ sample points to achieve a near-optimal approximation. {Our initial numerical results validate that the V+A least-squares approximation method provides well-conditioned and near-optimal approximations for multivariate functions on (irregular) domains.
+Additionally, the (weighted) least-squares approximation that uses the V+A method performs competitively with state-of-the-art orthogonalization techniques and can serve as a practical tool for selecting near-optimal distributions of sample points in irregular domains.}}